hyunjongkimmath/trouver/README.md

 #### Ver.
 0.0.4

+- Modified the `MarkdownFile.remove_tags` method in
+  `markdown.markdown.file` to simply return and not change the `MarkdownFile` object if the `MarkdownFile` object does not have YAML frontmatter metadata or if the frontmatter YAML metadata does not include a `tags` line.
+In particular, `MarkdownFile.remove_tags` does not raise an Error in either of these cases.
 - Made the constructor of the `VaultNote` class in `markdown.obsidian.vault` raise a `ValueError` as opposed to an `AssertionError` if both the `name` and `rel_path` parameters are